tastyigniter/TastyIgniter/README.md

 The "require", "require-dev", "repositories" and "suggest" sections of the found configuration files will be merged into the root package configuration as though they were directly included in the top-level composer.json file.

+The `"merge-extra": true` setting enables the merging of the "extra" section.
+The normal merge mode for the extra section is to accept the first version of any key found (e.g. a key in the master config wins over the version found in an imported config).
+If `replace` mode is active (see below) then this behaviour changes and the last found key will win (the key in the master config is replaced by the key in the imported config).
+Note that the `merge-plugin` key itself is excluded from this merge process.
+Your mileage with merging the extra section will vary depending on the plugins being used and the order in which they are processed by Composer.

 By default, Composer's normal conflict resolution engine is used to determine which version of a package should be installed if multiple files specify the